janhohenheim/Hippocrates/README.md

 ##Usage
-First, you have to instanciate a `NeuralNetworkTrainer`.
+First, you have to instantiate a `NeuralNetworkTrainer`.
 This class will take care of everything.
 It uses standard training values if not provided with a parameter.
 If you know what you're doing, you can provide it with a `NeuralNetworkTrainer::RuleSet` instance to tweak the learning process.

 You then have to provide an implementation of the `ITrainable` interface.
 It's methods are
 - Update()